Switching methods of level 2 for the construction of cospectral graphs: Classification of irreducible switching methods of level 2 with one non-trivial indecomposable block, up to size 12

 Abiad and Haemers \cite[Section~6]{AHswitching} already noted that \(\mathcal{B}_{R_\text{cube}}\) contains 1504 elements, which is too much to describe.
 However, up to complementation and conjugation (see Lemma~\ref{lem:symmetry}), there are only 40, and they are all reducible.

 Together with Lemma~\ref{lem:cube}, this can be summarized as follows.

-\begin{theorem}[Cube switching] Let \(\Gamma\) be a graph and \(C=\{v_1,\dots,v_8\}\) a subset of its vertices, identified with the eight points of the affine space \(\mathrm{AG}(3,2)\), i.e.\ the vertices of a cube.
+\begin{theorem}[Cube switching] Let \(\Gamma\) be a graph and \(C=\{v_1,\dots,v_8\}\) a subset of its vertices, identified with the eight points of the affine space \(\mathrm{AG}(3,2)\), so the vertices of a cube.
 Suppose that: \begin{enumerate}[(i)] \item The induced subgraph on \(C\) is empty or one of the graphs below:\\ or or or or a graph whose adjacency matrix is one of the matrices \(B_6,\dots,B_{40}\) of Table~\ref{tab:cubes}, embedded on a cube with the same labelling as in Lemma~\ref{lem:cube}. \item Every vertex outside \(C\) is adjacent to either: \begin{enumerate}[1.] \item All vertices of \(C\). \item No vertices of \(C\). \item Four vertices of \(C\) contained in an affine plane. \end{enumerate} \end{enumerate} Let \(\pi\) be an automorphism of the cube of order six\footnote{In other words, a ``rotation + complementation''.
-Up to an automorphism of the switching set, the choice of \(\pi\) does not matter.}.
-For every \(v\) outside \(C\) that is adjacent to the four vertices of a plane \(\pi\), make it adjacent to the four vertices of the plane obtained by the following rules: \begin{itemize} \item A face of the cube is mapped to its image under \(\pi\). \item A plane connecting two opposite edges, is taken to it its complement (as a set of vertices). \item A set of four nonadjacent vertices on the cube is fixed. \end{itemize} If the induced subgraph on \(C\) has an adjacency matrix \(B\) from Table~\ref{tab:cubes}, replace it by the graph with adjacency matrix \(R_\text{cube}^TBR_\text{cube}\).
-The resulting graph is \(\mathbb{R}\)-cospectral with \(\Gamma\). \end{theorem} \begin{proof} Using the same labelling as in Lemma~\ref{lem:cube}, the adjacency matrices are given by \(B_1=O\),
+Up to an automorphism of the switching set, the choice of \(\pi\) does not matter.} .
+For every \(v\) outside \(C\) that is adjacent to the four vertices of a plane , make it adjacent to the four vertices of the plane obtained by the following rules: \begin{itemize} \item A face of the cube is mapped to its image under \(\pi\). \item A plane connecting two opposite edges, is taken to its complement (as a set of vertices). \item A set of four non-adjacent vertices on the cube is fixed. \end{itemize} If the induced subgraph on \(C\) has an adjacency matrix \(B\) from Table~\ref{tab:cubes}, replace it by the graph with adjacency matrix \(R_\text{cube}^TBR_\text{cube}\).
+The resulting graph is \(\mathbb{R}\)-cospectral with \(\Gamma\). \end{theorem}